 What Kind of Financial Management Systems Do We Need?

 Just because a financial management system exists, does not mean that it’s right for your company.
-What works for one institution may very well lead to challenges and issues for another.
+What works for one company may very well lead to challenges and issues for another.
 Evaluate where you could streamline and determine if a financial management system would create a steadier workplace.
 Remember, this type of system should solve problems and not create them.